Generic Name: tamoxifen (ta-MOX-i-fen)

 Brand Name: Soltamox

 Women taking tamoxifen solution to decrease the risk of developing breast cancer have developed cancer of the uterus, stroke, and blood clots in the lung.
 Some of these events have been fatal.
-Contact your doctor right away if you develop any of the following: unusual vaginal bleeding or discharge; abnormal menstrual period; groin pressure or pain; chest pain; shortness of breath; coughing up blood; confusion; one-sided weakness; vision or speech problems.
+Contact your doctor right away if you develop symptoms such as unusual vaginal bleeding or discharge; abnormal menstrual period; groin pressure or pain; chest pain; shortness of breath; coughing up blood; confusion; one-sided weakness; vision problems; or slurred speech.

 Women at high risk of breast cancer or with ductal carcinoma in situ (DCIS) should discuss the use of tamoxifen solution with their doctor.
 Decide if the possible benefits (reducing the risk of breast cancer) outweigh the risk of these events.
 The benefits of tamoxifen solution outweigh the risks in women who already have breast cancer.